 For a woman who has a chronic drinking problem, experiencing body tremors is one of the major symptoms of alcohol withdrawal.
 Depending on the severity of the addiction, trembling may occur that only she notices it, or it’s noticeable to others.

 Shaking and tremors appear because alcohol changes the way the nerve cells respond to brain activity.
 Alcohol is a depressant, and the brain adapts to low levels of stimuli.
 Withdrawing from alcohol floods the brain with more neurological activity than it has been accustomed to.
 This leads to nervous system hyperactivity which manifests itself in shaking and tremors.

 Constant alcohol intake prohibits the body from removing the substance which triggers a wide range of emotions.
 This worsens when going through alcohol withdrawal.
 Mixed emotions ranging from heightened confidence, lightheadedness, anxiety, guilt, or extreme sadness are common and lead to behavioral problems such as aggression or violence.

 Depression also happens and is a common symptom when women are in the midst of their recovery in women alcohol rehab.
+This also happens with meth detox.
 A heightened mood disturbance can affect a person with dual diagnosis and often leads to fatal consequences.
 It has to be regulated by medical professionals to prevent life-threatening consequences.

 Hallucinations can either be severe or mild depending on the severity of addiction.
 It is one of the severe symptoms of alcohol detox you have to watch out for because it leads to panic, paranoia, or violence.
 When left untreated, hallucinations can be dangerous and can lead to life risks.